HoangPham2704/Covid_19_Analysis/README.md

 ## Overview
 This project focuses on data analysis related to the COVID-19 pandemic, offering insights into the spread of the virus, its impact on different regions, and key statistics.
 Whether you're a public health professional, data analyst, or someone interested in understanding the pandemic, this analysis provides valuable information about the situation.

+## How to Use
+1. Access the analysis by visiting [Covid_19_Dashboard](https://public.tableau.com/app/profile/pham.hoang5326/viz/Covid-19Dashboard_16969403859380/Dashboard1?publish=yes).

+2. Navigate the visualizations to gain insights about the COVID-19 pandemic.

+3. Utilize filters, sorting options, or selectors to customize your analysis based on your interests.

 ## Data Sources
 The data used for this analysis is collected from Ourworldindata.org [Dataset](https://ourworldindata.org/covid-deaths).